 The first line of output is the ciphertext corresponding to the authentication packet that the router first sends to the hub.
 Your assignment is to, through interacting with this binary, recover the shared key, k.

-There's a version of the ivy binary at $\frac{\cos 60}{\text{pub/cryptography/ivy/ivy}}$ which accepts a key as a command-line argument.
+We've also provided an alternate version of the ivy binary at /course/cs1660/pub/cryptography/ivy/ivy which accepts a key as a command-line argument.
 Once you've recovered the key, you can use this program to verify that the key you recovered is correct.